ramosgonzmarc/chiptube/README.md

 # chipseq_bag2020
 *chipseq_bag2020* is a package aimed at ChIP-seq data analysis that is designed to be run under a Unix environment.

 The main script in the package is chiptube.sh.
 This script requires an exhaustive series of parameters for its execution, which must be specified all together in a single .txt file.
-This file's path has to be indicated every time the script is run, so for example:
+This file's path has to be indicated every time the script is run, i.e.:

   bash chiptube.sh /home/lola_flores/my_chip_experiment/my_parameters.txt